Compulsory treatment allows for the detention of a person for the purpose of treatment. The person may be:

 The compulsory treatment flowcharts provide information for all processes related to compulsory treatment including making an application for an STO, applying for a material change and revocation of an STO.

-Compulsory Treatment – Treatment Plan Toolkit
+Compulsory Treatment – Treatment Plan Practice Guide

 This Treatment Plan Toolkit should be used by practitioners developing a treatment plan for a person subject to compulsory treatment (STO or at DFATS).
 It provided information about what needs to be considered and included in every section of the treatment plan.